EdgarReynaldo/EagleGUI/README.txt

  - turns on debugging (enables EAGLE_ASSERT() and EAGLE_DEBUG() statements)
 EAGLE_LOG :
  - turns on debugging log (enables EagleLog() statements inside eagle)
- - does NOT enable user logging - for that you need TurnLogOn() EAGLE_ASSERT_EXCEPTION :
+ - does NOT enable user logging - for that you need EnableLog() EAGLE_ASSERT_EXCEPTION :
  - turns on assertion failure when throwing EagleError exceptions,
  - which allows you to get a backtrace because the debugger will catch an